Des143/Python-for-all/07_modules_and_packages/README.md

-﻿# ROBOTICS AND IOT Learning Path
+﻿# MODULES AND PACKAGES Learning Path

 ## Overview
-Comprehensive guide for robotics and iot in Python
+Comprehensive guide for modules and packages in Python

 ## Learning Objectives
 1. Understand core concepts